The Clinton Chronicles

-The Clinton Chronicles: An Investigation into the Alleged Criminal Activities of Bill Clinton is a 1994 documentary that accused Bill Clinton of a range of crimes.
+The Clinton Chronicles: An Investigation into the Alleged Criminal Activities of Bill Clinton is a 1994 film that accused Bill Clinton of a range of crimes.
 The claims in the video are controversial; some have been discredited, while others continue to be debated.
 The philandering and sexual harassment claims in the film have since been reported, and in some cases confirmed, by mainstream media.
 Years after the film was released, Clinton paid an out-of-court settlement to resolve the accusations made by Paula Jones in the movie.

 While the film was directed by Patrick Matrisciana, who has a production company called Jeremiah Films, the production was credited to Citizens for Honest Government, a project of a Westminster, California organization named Creative Ministries Inc. that has connections to Matrisciana.
 It was partially funded by Larry Nichols, a long-time Clinton opponent, and distributed with help from Jerry Falwell, who also appears in the film.
 Over 300,000 copies of the film were put into circulation with perhaps half that being sales.